Short on time? Here’s the final verdict:

 Qustodio and Kaspersky Safe Kids are 2 of the best parental control apps on the market — they have all the essential features, including web and app filtering, time limits, location tracking, scheduling, and activity reports.
 They both have apps for all major platforms, such as Android, iOS, Windows, and macOS, and are very user-friendly.
 Additionally, both parental controls come with some extra features, such as YouTube monitoring and uninstall protection.

 But I prefer Qustodio over Kaspersky Safe Kids.
 It lets you filter websites from 25+ predefined categories, its web filtering can’t be bypassed by using a VPN or a private browser, and its activity reports are better organized.
-Plus, it offers more extra features, including better YouTube monitoring and a Call & SMS monitoring feature, and it has better mobile apps.
+Plus, it offers more extra features, including better YouTube monitoring and a Call & SMS monitoring feature, it has better mobile apps, and unlike Kaspersky Safe Kids, it’s available to customers in the US.

 Meanwhile, Kaspersky Safe Kids falls short in a handful of areas.
 It only lets you filter websites from 10+ predefined categories, its web filtering on Android devices can be bypassed by using private browsers, its YouTube monitoring feature only monitors your child’s searches (and not the videos they watch), and important features like web filtering and the ability to block and set time limits on specific apps don’t work on its iOS app.